MMintLab/VIRDO/Data/dataset_readme.txt

 ########  CONTACT: yswi@umich.edu ########
 ###########################################

-1. DESCRIPTION: This dataset is written in 'dtype=torch.float64' and is compatible with the VIRDO code ().
+1. DESCRIPTION: This dataset is written in 'dtype=torch.float64'.
 This dataset consists of total 144 deformation scenes from 6 different objects generated through MATLAB.
 It is divided into 'train' and 'test' dataset, where data['train'][OBJECT IDX = i][DEFORM IDX = j ] and data['test'][OBJECT IDX = i][DEFORM IDX = j ] indicates the same scene, but they are two different subsets of query points.

 2. STRUCTURE: The dataset structure is as follows: